rotki/rotki/docs/usage_guide.rst

    :alt: Granular API key permissions
    :align: center

 You may as well try creating an API key with the minimum read-related permissions, then adding it in rotki and finally checking that the connection was successful and data was loaded as expected.
-Otherwise, try again adding more read-related premissions.
+Otherwise, try again adding more read-related permissions.

 Binance / Binance US
 -----------------------------